 - Join an online group first and chat with other single parents.

-- Attend a structured event like a parenting workshop.
+- Attend a structured event, such as a parenting workshop.

 - Introduce yourself casually—maybe you hit it off with another mum at the local park.